 Determining the difference between important and unimportant DNA changes in childhood diseases can be tedious and difficult.
 The Grimes lab works to understand how normal hematopoiesis is programmed, and how diseases like marrow failure and leukemia change the transcriptional programming.

-Dr. Grimes has a broad background in hematopoiesis, molecular biology and molecular oncology, including mouse modeling of hematopoiesis, myelopoiesis, marrow failure syndromes and leukemia.
+Dr. Grimes has a broad background in hematopoiesis, molecular biology and molecular oncology, including mouse modeling of hematopoiesis, myelopoiesis, marrow failure syndromes including myelodysplastic syndromes (MDS) and severe congenital neutropenia (SCN) and acute myeloid leukemia (AML).

 He received a PhD in molecular pathology and immunology studying gene regulation with Maureen Goodenow (then at University of Florida).
 He then joined Philip Tsichlis (then at Fox Chase Cancer Center) when that lab was cloning novel genes activated by Moloney murine leukemia virus insertion mutagenesis (e.g., Akt, Tpl2).